Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-\item \textsl{Constructive Proof of Duality.} The basic idea of the proof is to use first-order optimality conditions of the dual problem to construct a sequence of primal feasible solutions that approaches the dual optimal value.
-Such a constructive proof is in contrast with the common existence proof of duality on the basis of the separating hyperplane theorem (see, e.g. \citet{boyd2004convex} for a proof of Fenchel duality).
-Moreover, our proof approach is more direct in the sense that we do not resort to tools from infinite-dimensional convex optimization as in the proofs of \citet{esfahani2015data} and \citet{Zhao2015Data-driven}.
-Moreover, our proof approach can be applied to problems other than DRSO problems, such as a class of distributionally robust transportation problems considered in \citet{carlsson2015earth} (Section~\ref{sec:transportation}).

-\item \textsl{Connection with Robust Optimization.} Using the structure of a worst-case distribution, we prove that data-driven DRSO problems can be approximated by robust optimization problems to any accuracy (Corollary~\ref{cor:finite}).
-We use this result to show that two-stage linear DRSO problems have a tractable semi-definite programming approximation (Section~\ref{sec:two-stage}).
+\item \textsl{Connection with Robust Optimization.} Using the structure of a worst-case distribution, we prove that data-driven DRSO problems can be approximated by robust optimization problems to any accuracy (Corollary~\ref{cor:finite}\ref{itm:finiteDual_robustapprox}).
+We use this result to show that two-stage linear DRSO problems with linear decision rules have a tractable semi-definite programming approximation (Section~\ref{sec:two-stage}).
 Moreover, the robust optimization approximation becomes exact when the objective function $\Psi$ is concave in $\xi$.
 In addition, if $\Psi$ is convex in $x$, then the corresponding DRSO problem can be formulated as a convex-concave saddle point problem. \end{itemize}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:wasserstein}, we review some results on the Wasserstein distance.
-Next we prove strong duality for general and finite-supported nominal distributions in Section~\ref{sec:tractability}.
-Then, in Sections~\ref{sec:application} and~\ref{sec:discussion}, we apply strong duality and the structural description of worst-case distributions to a variety of DRSO problems.
+Next we prove strong duality for general nominal distributions in Section~\ref{sec:dual_general}, and in Section~\ref{sec:dual_finite} we derive additional results for finite-supported nominal distributions.
+Then, in Sections~\ref{sec:application} and~\ref{sec:discussion}, we apply our results on strong duality and the structural description of the worst-case distributions to a variety of DRSO problems.
 We conclude this paper in Section~\ref{sec:conclusion}.
-Proofs of Lemmas and Propositions are provided in the Appendix.
+Auxiliary results, as well as proofs of some Lemmas, Corollaries and Propositions, are provided in the Appendix.